Srijato

-Srijato Bandopadhyay is an Indian poet of the Bengali language.
+Srijato Bandyopadhyay is an Indian poet of the Bengali language.
 He won the Ananda Puroskar in 2004 for his book Udanta Sawb Joker: All Those Flying Jokers.
 In 2014, he won the Filmfare Awards East for Best Lyricist for the song 'Balir Shohor' from 'Mishawr Rawhoshyo'.

 Srijato’s poetic composition 'Megh Bodoler Kabbi' has been published in International Kolkata Bookfair 2020 along with another novel Briksha Onubadak.
 Besides writing poems and songs, he also does anchoring and Public Speaking.
 Recently he made his acting debut in Srijit Mukherji's film Zulfiqar.
 He has also attended a writer's workshop at the University of Iowa.

 Early life

 Srijato was born in a musical family.
 He lived at Garia and spent his childhood at Kamdohari, Narkelbagan.
 Srijato is the grandchild of classical vocalist Sangeetacharya Tarapada Chakraborty and nephew of musician and the Khalifa of Kotali Gharana Pandit Manas Chakraborty; his mother is also a classical vocalist Gaan Saraswati Srila Bandopadhyay.
 His early schooling was completed to Jadavpur Vidyapith and he graduated from the Asutosh College, a University of Calcutta affiliate.